Album cover: Album covers in the age of downloads and streaming

 In August 2008, album cover designer Peter Saville suggested that the album cover was dead.
 Album art is still considered a vital part of the listening experience to many.

-Both MP3, WMA, M4A (Apple Format) music files are able to contain embedded digital album artworks (called cover images or simply covers) in jpeg format.
-One digital solution is the iTunes LP format for interactive album artwork introduced by Apple on 2009.
-Resolution for digital album covers should not be lower than 800x800 (1:1 Aspect Ratio), lower resolutions might not look good on newer devices.
+MP3, WMA, and M4A (Apple format) music files can contain embedded digital album artworks (called cover images or simply covers) in jpeg format.
+One digital solution is the iTunes LP format for interactive album artwork introduced by Apple in 2009.
+Resolution for digital album covers should be at least 800×800 (1:1 aspect ratio); lower resolutions might not look good on newer devices.

 Some artists have used Internet technology to generate even more cover art.
 For instance, Nine Inch Nails initially released its album The Slip as a free download on the band's website, attaching separate but thematically connected images to each individual track.